-- 72.-(1) The supervisor shall ensure that every boarder is medically examined every 6 months by a registered medical practitioner who shall report in writing to the supervisor on the general health of the boarders and shall indicate which boarders require treatment and the treatment required. - (2) The supervisor shall send a copy of every such report to the Director-General.
+- 72.-(1) The supervisor must ensure that every boarder is medically examined every 6 months by a registered medical practitioner who must report in writing to the supervisor on the general health of the boarders and must indicate which boarders require treatment and the treatment required. - (2) The supervisor must send a copy of every such report to the Director-General.